richsalz/draft-rsalz-2418bis/README.md

-# ETF Working Group Guidelines and Procedures
+# IETF Working Group Guidelines and Procedures

 This is the working area for the individual Internet-Draft, "ETF Working Group Guidelines and Procedures".